Contribute Loading...

 There are five fine trail destinations, all of them alpine passes, from Kirwin, three of which I personally know are reached by maintained trails (but the trails often become faint as they wind up and through the meadows above timberline).
 Maps show trails to the other two, but I have not hiked them and cannot attest to their upkeep.
 Be smart and carry a good topo map, compass, and sense of direction no matter what trail you take out here.

 First, some words about the destinations I have not visited—- The Cascade Creek Trail climbs to an 11,340’ pass that is unnamed on any of my maps.
-Just call it Cascade Creek Pass for our purposes here and know that it takes about five to six miles of hiking to reach the pass.
+Just call it Cascade Creek Pass for our purposes here and know that it takes about five miles of hiking to reach the pass.
 The other is Horse Creek Pass, which is at about 11,200’.
-At seven to eight miles from Kirwin, it is the most remote from the trailhead of all the passes reached from it.
+At about six miles from Kirwin, it is one of the most remote from the trailhead of all the passes reached from it.

 There was decent signage when I hiked in this area in 2001 and 2007, but I was glad to have a good map with me.
 Don’t count on good signage.
 And remember—the trails become faint in the meadows above treeline.
 Up there, the country is so big and open that it’s hard to get truly lost, but a good topo map and the ability to use it make a good insurance policy out here.